-Index Number of Walks of Length n Problems Change Language Source
+Index Number of Walks of Length n Problems Change Language (Farsi) Source

 Number of Walks of Length n

-Using the adjacency matrix of a graph and defined matrix operations, we can provide an algorithm to determine the number of walks of length n.
-To understand this section, it is necessary to be familiar with the operation of matrix multiplication (a well-known operation) and have good intuition about it.
-You can search for matrix multiplication on the internet to familiarize yourself with it.
+Using the graph's adjacency matrix and operations defined on matrices, an algorithm can be provided for obtaining the number of walks of length n.
+To understand this section, it is necessary to be familiar with matrix multiplication, a well-known operation, and have a good intuition for it.
+You can search for matrix multiplication online to familiarize yourself with it.

-Consider two graphs with n vertices.
-For example, let's call the blue graph with adjacency matrix A and the red graph with adjacency matrix B. We want to find the number of walks between two vertices i and j that have two edges, where the first edge is blue and the second edge is red.
-We denote this number by \(C_{i,j}\).
-Clearly, to calculate this value we can consider all possible intermediate vertices (a vertex like k) then multiply the blue edges from i to k by the red edges from k to j, and sum the results over all possible k.
+Consider two n-vertex graphs.
+For instance, let's call these two graphs the blue graph with adjacency matrix A and the red graph with adjacency matrix B. We want to find the number of walks between two vertices i and j, such that they have two edges, where the first edge is blue and the second is red.
+We denote this count as \(C_{i,j}\).
+It is clear that to calculate this value, one can enumerate over the intermediate vertex of this walk (a vertex like k), then multiply the number of blue edges from i to k by the number of red edges from k to j, and sum the obtained values for all possible k.
 Mathematically:

 \[C_{i,j} = \sum\limits_{k=1}^{n} A_{i,k}B_{k,j}\]

-With careful attention, we can see that matrix C is equal to the matrix product of A and B.
+With a little observation, it can be understood that matrix C is equal to the product of matrix A and B.

 Algorithm and Complexity

-Therefore, to solve the problem, it is sufficient to compute matrix powers in reasonable time.
-Since matrix multiplication is associative (i.e., \((AB)C = A(BC)\)), the order of exponentiation does not matter.
-For even exponents:
+Therefore, to solve the problem, it suffices to be able to compute matrix powers efficiently.
+Since matrix multiplication is associative (i.e., \((AB)C = A(BC)\)), the order in which we compute the power does not matter.
+If the exponent is even, we have:

 \[A^{2k} = (A^k)^2\]